ibm-cloud-docs/vmwaresolutions/vcenter/vc_esg_config.md

 For more information about NSX Edge NAT rules, see [Managing NAT rules](https://pubs.vmware.com/NSX-62/topic/com.vmware.nsx.admin.doc/GUID-5896D8CF-20E0-4691-A9EB-83AFD9D36AFD.html){:new_window}.

-## Identifying customer subnets details
+## Procedure to identify customer subnets details

 The edge **customer-nsx-edge** is intended for your own usage, so you can modify it to define more NAT rules for inbound or outbound traffic.
 These rules must use only the IP addresses on the public or private customer subnets that are ordered on your behalf.